owkin/GrAIdient/Docs/Concepts/MODEL.md

 As we saw in the [previous paragraph](#model), the order in which the layers appear in the model is very important.
 This order has to be defined explicitly by the designer of the deep learning model.
-Once more, this enforces one model where layers are clearly chained from the beginning to the end without any operations being resolved at runtime.
+This enforces one model where layers are clearly chained from the beginning to the end without any hidden operations occuring at runtime.

-The `ModelContext` is used in order to build this graph of layers.
+The `ModelContext` is used to build this graph of layers.
-Once created, you are naturally editing a graph of layers where each layer that receives the context will be appended to the list of layers of the same model.
+Once created, the model context object allows to edit the graph of layers: the model context is given to each newly created layers as a parameter for these layers to being appended to the list of layers of the model context.

 <ins>Example</ins>: